Loading Events

 All proceeds go directly to our camp scholarship funds.
 When you purchase tickets for this event, you are donating to make a real and tangible difference in a child’s life.

 The Montana Natural History Center is committed to ensuring that every child has the opportunity to hear meadowlarks warbling, breathe in the vanilla fragrance of sun-warmed ponderosa pine bark, and fall in love with Montana’s wild places.
-Our compassionate, fun, and experienced Seasonal Naturalists help guide summer campers through Missoula’s natural spaces and encourage lifelong learning and curiosity through the lens of an artist, writer, scientist, and naturalist.
+Our compassionate, fun, and experienced Seasonal Naturalists help guide summer campers through Missoula’s natural spaces and encourage curiosity through the lens of an artist, writer, scientist, and naturalist.
+Your attendance at our luncheon means we can help break down financial barriers to ensure our camps are exceptional and accessible for all families in our community.

 Sponsorship Opportunities